 Sao Bras de Alportel, to give it its full title, sits on the junction of the N2, north from Faro, and N270, which leads to Tavira in the east and Loule to the west.
 Travelling distances are minimal and through very lovely scenery.
 Faro airport is about a half hour journey - to make the most of the area you really do need a car.

-This year the Festa das Tochas takes place on April 24th, Easter Sunday.
 The Feira da Serra is Sao Bras' other main event.
 This "Mountain Festival" takes place at the end of July and features food, crafts, music and horsemanship.